BruceRedefinedprop/dashboardv2/readme.md

 ... in the code.
 The main funcitons in this file invoked and all metrics updated prior to ... to the Dashboard graphs being generated.

+* dshbd_charts.js -  use standard Google Charts template code to generate the various charts.
+...
+There was some additonal coding required to format arrays built-up in dshdb_metrics.js ... into the format required by Google Charts.

+* Date.js is an open source library that is designed to make manulating date / time easier such as ... adding 1 year to date as well as converting back and forth between formated text and ... date format.

+* Amort.js is an open source tools for caculating debt payments and building amortization tables.
+... there might be more robust library for this funciton, but the purposes of this assignment, ... it is adequate and does the math correctly.

+* editableTable.js was code snipet that I found on web search and simplified for my purposes.

+* expected results.xlsx is an MS Excel spreadsheet that shows expected test results ... for various tenant, rent tables and debt service caculations.

+# Testing

+The testing methodology used is the following:

+1. Valudate that preload data creates project objects and arrays.
+This achieved by using console to visually inspect the objects and arrays

+2. valuate that base data key metrics were updated correctly.
+To support this activity, a test an excel spreadsheet of expected results was built.
+This spreadsheet can also be used for later testing to test results and data is changed.
+The console was used to inspect, outcome arrays produced by dshbd_metrics.js.

+3. (to be create) Jasmine tests were used to test more complex, javascript functions in dashboard.js  and dshbd_metrics.js to ensure as data changes, the expected are achieved.
+The excel was used to caculate and veriy the expected results.

+4. Each tab's input fields were tested to ensure that when an field was changed, that data was recorded in the proper array or object.
+Futhermore, when the Dashboard button was clicked, dshbd_metrics.js outcome arrays were verified through inspection to validate that they were updated with the new data and produced the desired results.
+This funcdtion was also tested by inspecting the Dashboard graphs, which while not exact did show results close enough to demonatration that application was working.  jasmine was also used to verify the results.

+5. Dashboard graphs were inspected against expected result, as defined by the Excel Spreadsheet.